 Leave Gilis back to Bangsal port and from there get a taxi to Sengiggi (haggle hard for a good price).
 Sengiggi is the most visited place on Lombok.
 Compared to the rest of Lombok you can even find KFC here and major hotel chains.
 Because of that, we stayed in a quiet homestay between Sengiggi and Mataram.

-In the afternoon go and explore beach with black sand, watch a sunset while local fishermen are coming back from the day on the ocean, drink a coconut and enjoy the moment.
+In the afternoon go and explore the beach with black sand, watch a sunset while local fishermen are coming back from the day on the ocean, drink a coconut and enjoy the moment.

 Day 13: Benang Stokel waterfall and Taman Narmada

 Rent a scooter and head to Benang Stokel waterfall.
 The waterfall area consists of five different waterfalls and it’s about 2 hours driving from Sengiggi.
-Read more about what you can do at Benang Kelambu & Benang Stokel waterfalls.
+Read more about what you can Benang Kelambu & Benang Stokel waterfalls.